 - Gain the skills needed to be a business development associate

-Below are the skills you must possess to be a successful business development associate:
+Skills you must possess to be a successful business development associate:

 Even though business development is not the same as sales, there are some common responsibilities because of which business development associates should also have sales skills.